Lee Muthoga speaks on...

 DJH: Okay, so you have experience then in sentencing people for crimes that have, for which they have been convicted.

-Act-, actually I had the experiencing of reviewing sentences because we did not have original criminal jurisdiction.
+Act-, actually I had the experience of reviewing sentences because we did not have original criminal jurisdiction.

 The high court's original criminal jurisdiction was only in murder, and it was not usual for the court to al-, assign murder to Commissioners Oversize because their period is indeterminate, so they are given the work that runs quickly which is appeals.